apsking/brew/content/pages/beers.md

     isWebsiteHidden: false
     image: https://ucarecdn.com/c5a89449-704b-4510-8cd1-be000e83fa3e/
     ibu: 24
-    description: Well balanced medium bodied with roasted malt flavor.
+    description: Well balanced, medium bodied with roasted malt flavor.
 A hint of caramel and nutty ending.
-Its the luck of the Irish!
+It's the luck of the Irish!
   - crowlerPrice: 18
     pourOz: 13
     alt: Big Booze Bully